intermine/im-docs/docs/embedding/apps-c/publication-search.md

 </html>
 ```

 This file does not do anything else other then load our built CSS and JS files and starts our app once the page loads.
-In our example we are pointing to a `build` directory relative to the `example` directory.
+In our example, we are pointing to a `build` directory relative to the `example` directory.
 So let's make a symbolic link to the actual `build`:

 ```bash
 $ ln -s ../build build/